about

 • 2016 - Prins Bernhard Cultuurfonds Beurs

-In 2021 Serginho and his team at KQED Arts won an Emmy Award for the production ‘Dear Beloved’, which centers around three mothers who lost children to gun violence, writing letters to those who’ve passed.
+In 2021, Serginho and his team at KQED Arts were awarded an Emmy for the production “Dear Beloved”, a deeply moving piece that centers on mothers grappling with the loss of their children to gun violence.

 Curriculum Vitae